glue-viz/glue-ar/README.md

 * [model-viewer](https://modelviewer.dev/) - This is a super-cool web component that allows for easily displaying a model in AR via a web page.
 It only supports GLTF/GLB and USDZ, but it's really easy to use and seems to work pretty well.
 I've been using this to test out gltf files that I've been creating.
 * [gltflib](https://github.com/lukas-shawford/gltflib)A - Python library for creating/manipulating glTF files

+## Other cool stuff

+* [glTF Viewer](https://gltf-viewer.donmccurdy.com/) - As the name implies, used for viewer glTF files